arrarose/Resume/index.md

 Computer Science majpor and still working on that

 # Header 1
-## Exprenience
+##  Edjucation Exprenience
-Currently working in bachlelor in CS and attending in Palomar and MiraCosta College
+Currently working in bachlelor in CS and attending in Palomar and MiraCosta College.
+### Work Exprience:
+Work in JC-Penney 2 years in Northroom mall and currently I work at Walmart in Poway

-### Header 3
+### Goal
+To have my own company as programmer and contract with well known company

 - Bulleted
 - List